-- 43. The family members have the right to receive entry permits into the seam zone to farm their lands. - 44.
-The family members have the right to receive a pertinent answer to their applications within a reasonable time, and according to an expedited time table, as the urgency of the matter requires and as established in the seam zone Standing Orders which were issued by the respondents. - 45.
-In view of all of the above, the honorable court is requested to issue an order nisi as requested in the beginning of this petition, and after receiving respondents' response, make the order absolute and to order the respondents to pay petitioners' costs and legal fees. - 46.
-In addition the honorable court is requested to schedule the petition for a hearing as soon as possible and to direct the respondents to submit their response within a very short period of time, in view of the daily damage caused to the family members, and in view of past experience which shows that sometimes, the submission of a response, renders the hearing of the petition on its merits, redundant.
+- 42. The petitioner has the right to receive entry permits into the seam zone to farm the lands of his family. - 43.
+The petitioner has the right to receive a pertinent response to his application within a reasonable time, and according to an expeditious time table, as the urgency of the matter requires and as is established in the seam zone Standing Orders which were issued by the respondents. - 44.
+In view of all of the above, the honorable court is requested to issue an order nisi as requested in the beginning of this petition, and after receiving respondents' response, make the order absolute and to order the respondents to pay petitioners' costs and legal fees. - 45.
+In addition the honorable court is requested to schedule the petition for a hearing as soon as possible and to direct the respondents to submit their response within a very short period of time, in view of the daily damage caused to the petitioner, and in view of past experience which shows that sometimes, the submission of a response, renders the hearing of the petition on its merits, redundant.